Hampshire 100 Race Details

 A true endurance event.
 Have you got what it takes to make it to the finish line?

 The 100 kilometer option (62+ mile) course will wind through the beautiful and varied terrain of Southern New Hampshire.
 The single loop course will give participants a good mix of mountain bike terrain.
-The first miles are open and fast, allowing lung and leg warm-up, and a stretching out of the field.
-Ample technicals and climbing follow in later miles.
-The current course is planned to be similar, but not identical, to the prior years' editions, as the trail boss always adds enhancements to the ride each year.
-There is approximately 7,000 feet of climbing.
+The trail boss is always scheming to incorporate some new twists to the course, and this year will be no exception.
+A detailed description of the current year course will be available in an updated version of the Particpant Guide as spring approaches.
+In the meantime, you can count on a challenging course, with a bit of everything mixed into the adventure.
+There is approximately 7,800 feet of climbing.
 You can see a map of the 2011 course here.

 The 100 mile option will use the same course, with a lap point at the start/finish area.
-The second lap will be an abbreviated version, using the same fast first part of the course for nearly 20 miles before looping back into the last dozen miles.
+The second lap will be an abbreviated version, again with a few twists of its own.

 Please note that the course crosses many private landowner areas, and these areas are NOT open for pre-riding.
 Doing so will jeopardize future editions of the event.
 We take seriously the privacy rights of our generous landowners, and expect all participants to do likewise.
 If interested in previewing some of the trails passing over private properties near the end of the course, Greenfield Trails Association may again offer led pre-rides on Saturday afternoon/evening.